 Netflix is STILL growing exponentially. (*)

 A lot of other companies offer streaming services, and they aren’t nearly as successful.
-Even Amazon Prime Video doesn’t come close to bringing in the annual revenue that Netflix does.
+Even Amazon Prime Video doesn’t come close to bringing in the annual revenue that Netflix marketing strategies do.

 So what’s the big secret?

 Netflix believes the key to success is personalization.
 In fact, they’ve been one of the first to adopt mass scale personalization with the help of AI technology.

 This helped them stand out in a crowded market and offer a superb user experience to their customers.